Norteño (music): Regional variations

-Norteño-Sax: Incorporates an alto saxophone into the music, making it along with an accordion the primary instruments.
+Norteño-Sax: Incorporates an alto saxophone as a primary instrument along with an accordion.
 Sounds closer to traditional norteño, but with an emphasis on the saxophone.
-Also, several bands are influenced by grupero music and incorporate an electronic keyboard for their ballads and romantic cumbias.
-Mainly popular in Mexico’s landlocked states, as well as in parts of the United States with large Mexican populations from said region.
+Several bands are influenced by grupero music and incorporate an electronic keyboard for their ballads and romantic cumbias.
+Mainly popular in Mexico's landlocked states, and in parts of the United States with large Mexican populations from that region.
+Some artists under this umbrella include Conjunto Primavera, Los Rieleros del Norte, Polo Urías y su Máquina Norteña, La Fiera de Ojinaga, and La Maquinaria Norteña.

-Norteño-Banda: Replaces the bass with a sousaphone, instrument typically used in banda music for the low notes.
-Like pacific norteño, is mainly popular in Mexico’s pacific and central states, as well as in parts of the United States with large Mexican populations from said regions.
+Norteño-Banda: Is essentially pacific norteño, but replaces the bass with a sousaphone; an instrument typically used in banda music for the low notes.
+Like bass-driven pacific norteño, it is mainly popular in Mexico's pacific and central states, and in parts of the United States with large Mexican populations from those regions.
+Some artists include Calibre 50, Voz de Mando, Colmillo Norteño, Revolver Cannabis, and Código FN.